lando/ruby/docs/caveats.md

 ---
 title: Caveats
-description: Learn about caveats and known issues with the Lando PHP service.
+description: Learn about caveats and known issues with the Lando Ruby service.
 ---

 # Caveats